ITR Filing Deadline Missed? Last chance to claim your tax refund.

 The details of the donations are to be submitted to the employer for incorporation in Form 16.
 Otherwise, the details are to be mentioned in the specified column while submitting tax returns.
 The political party shall issue a receipt containing the name and address of the party, the amount donated, along with PAN and TAN of the party.
 The employee can claim a deduction if he has this certificate from the employer, which confirms that the contribution was made from the employee's account.

 Did you know that you can claim a deduction for your donations to political parties?
 This can reduce your taxable income and increase your refund.
-To learn more about the tax rules and benefits of political donations, book a consultation with our Tax Advisory Service today.
-We will help you optimize your tax planning and filing.
+To learn more about the tax rules and benefits of political donations, To save more of your taxes, connect with our tax experts who not only help you plan your taxes but also help with e-filing income tax returns.
 Don't miss this opportunity to support your favorite party and save money at the same time!

 Section 80GGC and Section 80GGB are very similar in their actions in enforcing tax deduction benefits.
 However, the basic difference is to distinguish the donor types.